 Fire Evacuation Checklist – Get Out Safe

 Getting stuck in a building during a fire is a person’s worst nightmare.
 The owner of the building or the employer is responsible for keeping people safe and avoiding such incidents through proper safety precautions, a fire evacuation checklist & a fire safety plan.
-In this article we will look at the steps you need to take and better learn the responsibility of others that will dictate weather or not the unwanted evacuation runs smoothly.

 In the United Kingdom, every building owner must make their staff aware of the actions to be taken in case of a fire.
 For this purpose, a Fire Emergency Evacuation Plan (FEEP) is issued to the employers, which includes the procedures to be followed by the employees during a fire emergency and other arrangements such as calling the fire brigade.

-In short, it consists of a proper evacuation plan, so that there is minimal damage in case a fire erupts.
 The following are some of the basics of a fire evacuation plan that should be communicated to the staff.

-1. Discovery of Fire
+Discovery of Fire

 What is the first thing to do when a fire is discovered?
 Often, people panic in such an event and put their and others lives in danger.